 Laura comes to Madge Sexton Kindergarten with over 16 years’ experience as an early childhood educator.
 Initially working in the UK and since 2013 in Australia as an Early Childhood Worker and holds a Certificate 3 in Children’s Services.
 Laura works exceptionally in Preschool Support working with children with additional needs, finding engaging and holistic ways to develop and build on children’s existing skills and understandings.
 Laura also works as an atelierista in the atelier, listening to child’s “voice” and authentically embedding and incorporating children’s interests, to provide a process focused, rich programme.
 Laura‘s passion lies in transient art, where she encourages the use of loose parts in children’s learning experience.

-Emily is currently in her final year of a Bachelor of Early Childhood Education and has been working for the past few years with children in OSHC settings as well as an Early Childhood Worker in preschool settings.
-Emily is passionate about working alongside children in their learning journey and learning with them as a co-researcher.
-She loves building relationships with children and creating learning experiences that they’ll love.
-Emily’s interests lie in supporting children with additional needs and learning about the different ways individual children explore their world.
-Emily is a strong advocate for controlled risk-taking; allowing children to navigate their own learning experience and show themselves as the competent and capable individuals they are.
-Emily really values listening to what the children say, and loves how they always manage to surprise and inspire her teaching with their words and interpretations and theories about the world around them.
+Rhian holds a Diploma of Children’s Services and has been employed in the care and education setting since 2018.
+Rhian is passionate about working alongside children in their learning journey and learning with them as a co-researcher.
+She has highly effective communication skills, which allows her to develop authentic relationships with children.
+She loves supporting children to develop a sense of belonging by supporting them to engage in all aspects of the Kindy environment.
+Rhian is a strong advocate for controlled risk-taking; allowing children to navigate their own learning experiences and show themselves as the competent and capable individuals they are.
+Rhian really values authentically listening to children, and loves how they always manage to surprise and inspire her with their interpretations and theories about the world around them.